LukaFlores/nt/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Depending on the bin command associated with the file it as simple as calling it, in the video example above I use "ag" but within my dotfiles I also use nt for a different directory
+Depending on the bin command associated with the file it as simple as calling it, in the video example above I use "ag" but within my dotfiles I also use "nt" for my personal notes directory

 ```
   ag